Navigation

 • becoming easily confused

 This may not be an easy conversation to have.
 It may be difficult if your loved one does not recognise their memory difficulties or see them as a big problem.
-Alzheimer’s Society has some helpful advice about how to approach this discussion.
+The charity Alzheimer’s Society has some helpful advice about how to approach this discussion.

 What can I do to prevent dementia?